VirusPC/blog/_posts/2021-04-08-language_basics_1.md

 9. Symbol值只能转换为字符串值或者布尔值. 不可转数字.

+### The BigInt type

+1. It created by appending `n` to the end of an integer literal, or by calling the `BigInt()` constructor (but without the new operator) and giving it an integer value or string value.
+    ```js
+    const previouslyMaxSafeInteger = 9007199254740991n

+    const alsoHuge = BigInt(9007199254740991)
+    // ↪ 9007199254740991n
+    ```

+2. A BigInt value is not strictly equal to a Number value, but it is loosely so:
+    ```js
+    0n === 0 // false
+    0n == 0 // true

+3. BigInt values are similar to Number values in some ways, but also differ in a few key matters:
+   1. Cannot be used with methods in the built-in Math object
+   2. Cannot be mixed with a Number value in operations
+   3. The precision of a BigInt value may be lost when it is coerced to a Number value.
+   4. Bitwise operators are supported, except `>>>` (zero-fill right shift), as every BigInt value is signed.
+   5. Unary operator(+) is not supported. [#](https://github.com/tc39/proposal-bigint/blob/master/ADVANCED.md#dont-break-asmjs)

+4. A BigInt value behaves like a Number value in cases where:
+   1. it is converted to a Boolean: via the Boolean function;
+   2. when used with logical operators ||, &&, and !; or\
+   3. within a conditional test like an if statement.

+5. Usage recommendations:
+   1. Only use a BigInt value when values greater than 253 are reasonably expected.
+   2. Don’t coerce between BigInt values and Number values.

 ### The Object Type

 1. If the constructor has no arguments, then the parentheses can be omitted safely (though that’s not recommended):: `let o = new Object`.